marcosvppfernandes/marcosvppfernandes/README.md

 ### 🌱 I’m currently studying:

-- Deployement on the cloud using AWS/GCP
+- Deployment on the cloud using AWS/GCP
-- Best practices of cloud deployement and it's maintenance
+- Best practices of cloud deployment and its maintenance
 - Tableau

 ### ⚡ Hobbies:

 - Brazilian Jiu-Jitsu 🤼‍♂️
 - Boardgames 🎲
-- Spend quality time with my loved ones ❤️
+- Spending quality time with my loved ones ❤️